Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Trainable Projected Gradient (TPG)-Detector

+This problem is a non-convex problem and finding the global minimum is computationally intractable for a large scale problem.
+Our proposal, TPG-detector, is based on the projected gradient method for solving the above non-convex problem approximately.
+The process of TPG-detector is described by the following recursive formulas:

-where $\tanh(\cdot)$ is an element-wise function operator.
-The index variable $t$ represents the index of an iterative step (or \emph{layer}) and we set $s_1=0$ as the initial value.
+where $t ( = 1, \ldots, T)$ represents the index of an iterative step (or layer) and we set $s_1=0$ as the initial value.
 This algorithm estimates a transmitted signal $x$ from the received signal $y$ and outputs the estimate $\hat x = s_{T+1}$ after $T$ iterative steps.

-The matrix $W$ in the linear estimator (\ref{eq:hoge_1}) is the Moore-Penrose pseudo inverse matrix of $H$, i.e., $W \triangleq H^{T}(HH^{T})^{-1}$.
-We use the nonlinear estimator (\ref{eq:hoge_2}) based on the hyperbolic tangent function derived from the BPSK prior of the transmitted signals.
-Note that this type of nonlinear estimator has been commonly used in several iterative multiuser detection algorithms such as the soft parallel interference canceller~\cite{PIC}.
+The steps (\ref{eq:hoge_1}) and (\ref{eq:hoge_2}) correspond to the gradient descent step and to the projection step, respectively, as described in Section~\ref{sec_tpg}s.
+The matrix $W$ in the gradient step (\ref{eq:hoge_1}) is the Moore-Penrose pseudo inverse matrix of $H$, i.e., $W \triangleq H^{T}(HH^{T})^{-1}$.
+Precisely speaking, $W$ should be $H^T$ as in~(\ref{eq:tpg_1}).
+However, we adopt the modification inspired by~\cite{OAMP} because this modification improves the BER performance of the proposed scheme.
+As in the case in~(\ref{eq:tpg_2}), we use the hyperbolic tangent function as the soft projection.

-The trainable parameters of TI-detector are $2T$ real scalar variables $\{\gamma_t\}_{t=1}^T$ and $\{\theta_t\}_{t=1}^T$ in (\ref{eq:hoge_1}) and (\ref{eq:hoge_2}), respectively.
-Note that the number of trainable parameters of TI-detector is constant to $N$ and $M$ though a DMD contains $O(N^2T)$ parameters in $T$ layers~\cite{DMD1}.
-The trainable parameters are optimized in a training process described later.
-The parameters $\{\gamma_t\}_{t=1}^T$, which {control} the strength of the linear estimator, are introduced according to the structure of TISTA~\cite{TISTA}, i.e., TISTA uses the same linear estimator in (\ref{eq:hoge_1}).
-The parameters $\{\theta_t\}_{t=1}^T$ {control} the nonlinear estimator to perform appropriately.
-For simplicity, we use the notation $\Theta_t \triangleq \{\{\gamma_1,\theta_1\}, \{\gamma_2,\theta_2\} \dots ,\{\gamma_t,\theta_t\} \}$ as a set of the parameters up to the $t$th layer.
+The trainable parameters of TPG-detector are $2T$ real scalar variables $\{\gamma_t\}_{t=1}^T$ and $\{\theta_t\}_{t=1}^T$ in (\ref{eq:hoge_1}) and (\ref{eq:hoge_2}), respectively.
+The parameters $\{\gamma_t\}_{t=1}^T$ in the gradient step control the step size of a move of the search point.
+In order to achieve fast convergence, appropriate setting of these step size parameters is of critical importance as described in Section~\ref{sec_tpg}.
+It should be remarked that similar constant trainable parameters are also introduced in the structure of TISTA~\cite{TISTA}.
+The parameters $\{\theta_t\}_{t=1}^T$ {control} the softness of the soft projection in (\ref{eq:hoge_2}).
+One of the advantages of TPG-detector is that the number of trainable parameters is small, i.e., $O(T)$, and it leads to fast and stable training processes.
+For example, the number of trainable parameters of TPG-detector is constant to $N$ and $M$ though a DMD~\cite{DMD1} contains $O(N^2T)$ parameters in $T$ layers.

-The computational complexity of TI-detector per iteration is $O(MN)$ because one needs to calculate vector-matrix products $Hs_{t}$ and $W(y-Hs_t)$ that take $O(MN)$ computational steps.
+The computational complexity of TPG-detector per iteration is $O(MN)$ because one needs to calculate the vector-matrix products $Hs_{t}$ and $W(y-Hs_t)$ that take $O(MN)$ computational steps.
 We need to calculate the pseudo inverse matrix $W$ taking $O(M^3)$ computational steps only when $H$ changes.